MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 Range adapter functions are typically [function objects](https://eel.is/c++draft/function.objects), which look like function calls and enforce constraints on the types that can be passed.

 You can pass range adapters and the result of pipe operations (`|`) to code that expects function objects.
-In the following example, the view created by the `split` range adapter is passed to the `transform` range adapter as if by a function call, because the `transform` range adapter is a function object.
+In the following example, the view that the `split` range adapter creates is passed to the `transform` range adapter as if by a function call, because the `transform` range adapter is a function object.

 ```cpp
 std::map<int, string> x = {{0, "Hello, world"}, {42, "Goodbye, world"}};